-I’m Ingrid Beer, and I’m a Los Angeles-based recipe developer, personal chef and family gal, and I welcome you to The Cozy Apron—so glad to have you as a guest at my table!
+I’m Ingrid Beer, and I’m a Los Angeles-based recipe developer and writer, and I welcome you to The Cozy Apron—so glad to have you as a guest at my table!

-Here’s where I share my passion for food, people and life through my culinary creations and my writing; and where my husband shares his love for food photography and all things visual.
+Here’s where I share my passion for food, people and life through my culinary creations and my writing; and where my husband, Michael, and I both share our love for food photography and food styling.

 Food inspires me to connect to people in the spirit of love and nurture; it is something tangible that gives taste to the intangible.
 When we add a generous sprinkle of love to the meals that we prepare, there’s truly a magical thing that happens: the food itself comes alive, as does the soul of the one partaking of it.